2021 Vault Rankings

 Arthur D. Little has been at the forefront of innovation since 1886.
 It is an acknowledged thought leader in linking strategy, innovation and transformation in technology-intensive and converging industries.
 The firm helps clients navigate changing business ecosystems to uncover new growth opportunities; in so doing, it supports clients in building innovation capabilities and transforming their organization.

 Founded in Boston in 1886, Arthur D. Little lays claim to the dual titles of first and oldest management consulting firm in the world.
 The pioneering spirit of the founder who lent the firm its name is the stuff of legend--and the firm he founded is still going strong, even after completing a journey that has seen it go from private entity to public corporation, and back to private following a 2011 management buyout by the partners.
+Since 2011 the company has experienced steady growth in revenue and margins every single year (including 2020) and has invested in key markets in Europe, Asia Pacific and the Americas.

 Consultants operate in Europe, Asia and the Americas, offering tailored services to clients in in a range of industries across three main functional practice areas.
 Consultants operate across a matrix structure of functional practices and industry practices which provide opportunities to work on a range of industries and functional areas.